 Using the Far Out app, I went through the entire trail looking at my resupply options.
 This trail is fairly easy to plan for in that regard.
 The only mail resupply I'd to send to myself was for River Ranch Resort but otherwise all other resupplies were close to trail.
 As for water, there are plenty of caches dispersed along the way by trail angels that I never really planned too much ahead.
 Again this is where the Far Out app is very handy as caches will be marked and hikers will leave comments to let you know if a cache is are depleted so you can plan accordingly.

 My personal experience was that I was able to drink potable water for roughly 90% of the hike.
-There were only a few times where I'd to grab water from a natural source and actually drink it.
+There were only a few times where I had to grab water from a natural source and actually drink it.
 Also the same thing with privies, I may have only had to do my business in the woods less than ten times due to the proliferation of port-a-johns and ceramic thrones that we passed on the hike.
 This just speaks to how much build up there is along the "trail".

 As usual I was aiming for a fairly low base weight, under 10lbs(4.5kg) and considered ultralight.
 This style has served me well on all other trips and my back thanks me for the lightness of the load.

 One thing I will recommend is to have a good set up up for bug protection at camp.
 The first 200mi(320km) have thousands upon thousands of mosquitoes come out as the sun begins to set.
-I'd a drop net that didn't work on the rough grass along the levees and it was hell.
+I had a drop net that didn't work on the rough grass along the levees and it was hell.
 I strongly suggest a bug net that has a floor to it.

 Table of all items and weights